qrvey/partner-portal/website/blog/2020-04-30-qsnewsflash.md

 title: April 2020
 ---

-<h2 style="color:#FF8143; margin-top: -10px;">Version 5.0 Now Available
+<h2 style="color:#FF8143; margin-top: -10px;">Version 5.1 Now Available
 </h2>

-Qrvey V5.0 is now available on April 30th.
-It’s a major release with drastic changes which is why the version spent a month in beta and was tried by our beta customers.
+Qrvey V5.1 is released on April 30th.
+This is a major release with drastic changes which is why the version spent a month in beta and was tried by some of our customers.
 This helped us improve and eliminate minor glitches along with some usability issues — a big <span style="color:#F3841C"> **THANK YOU**</span> to our beta customers for such valuable feedback!
 The new features and enhancements include:
 * Data preparation model that has been overhauled to enable joins between datasets and much more.
 * An all-new chart builder experience where chart types can be switched in an instant.